srzer/LaMo-2023/README.md

 cd ..
 ```

-Besides, you can directly get our pre-processed data in [this link](https://drive.google.com/drive/folders/1c3htmB0bCixakM12EmDG4Qr3nMihrj6t?usp=sharing).

-You can also try generating the data using a PPO agent trained by yourself, as provided in ‘data/data_generation_PPO’.
+You can also try generating the data using a PPO agent trained by yourself (only support Reacher2d), as provided in ‘data/data_generation_PPO’.

-## Atari
+## Atari-tasks
 ### Environment
 First make sure you have the dependencies to install Atari.
 ```bash